 The Ancient Remedy

-Turmeric, as a medicinal plant, has a long history that dates to almost 4,000 years ago.
+As a medicinal plant, turmeric's long history dates back to almost 4,000 years ago.
 In Southeast Asia, it is used both as a spice and an important component in religious ceremonies.
 Due to its brilliant yellow color, it is also referred to as the “Indian saffron.”
 Turmeric was used as a culinary spice 4000 years ago by the Vedic culture.
-It reached China around 700 AD, East African around 800AD, West Africa around 1200AD, and Jamaica in the 18th century.
+It reached China around 700 AD, East Africa around 800 AD, West Africa around 1200 AD, and Jamaica in the 18th century.

 Turmeric is obtained from Curcuma longa, a rhizomatous herbaceous perennial plant that belongs to the ginger family, Zingerberaceae, which is a native plant to South Asia.
 More than 133 species of Curcuma have been identified globally.
 To thrive, the plant needs a temperature of 20°C - 30°C and a significant amount of rainfall.
 Individual plants usually grow to a height of 1 meter and have long oblong leaves.

 Throughout the East, turmeric has been traditionally used in therapy and the prevention of diseases.
 Modern in vitro research studies have shown that turmeric is a strong anticancer, antimicrobial, antimutagenic, anti-inflammatory, and antioxidant agent.
 It is used both in home remedies and cooking and has a considerable antioxidant ability in different levels of actions.
 Research has shown that adequate levels of turmeric can be consumed from curries in vivo to make sure you get adequate antioxidant protection.
-As an antioxidant, turmeric extracts inhibit lipid peroxidation, increase antioxidant enzymes, and scavenges free radicals.
+As an antioxidant, turmeric extracts inhibit lipid peroxidation, increase antioxidant enzymes, and scavenge free radicals.
 It inhibits lipid peroxidation in renal cells against a hydrogen peroxide-induced injury when incubated for at least 3 hours.

 Research has also shown that turmeric exhibits anti-inflammatory activity.
 In one research study, turmeric extracts were found to inhibit LPS (lipopolysaccharide)-induced production of tumor necrosis factor and prostaglandin.
 The combination of different factions that contained turmeric oils was far more effective as compared to the curcuminoids in inhibiting the production of PGE2.